cardano-scaling/hydra/docs/standalone/audit_guidelines.md

 ## Hydra node chain layer code generates transactions which are consistent with Hydra Head V1 specification

-The Coordinated Hydra Head V1 specification defines the transactions the off-chain code should build and post to evolve the head status on-chain.
+The Hydra Head specification defines the transactions the off-chain code should build and post to evolve the head status on-chain.

-You could assess that the Hydra node chain layer code can only build transactions which are consistent with the Coordinated Hydra Head V1 specification.
+You could assess that the Hydra node chain layer code can only build transactions which are consistent with the Hydra Head specification.

 # Out of Scope